fygar256/general-assembler-axx/README.md

 #### Comments

-If you write `/*` in a pattern file, the lines after `/*` become comments.
+If you write `/*` in the pattern file, the lines after `/*` will be comments.
 Currently, it is not possible to close with `*/`.
 It is only valid after `/*` of the line.

 #### case sensitive, variable

 The uppercase case of INSTRUCTION in the pattern file is treated as a character constant.
 Lower case will be treated as a single-character variable.
-From the assembly line, the value of the factor, expression or symbol that hits that position in instruction is assigned to the variable and referenced from error_patterns and binary_list.
+From the assembly line, the value of the expression, factor, or symbol that hits that position in the instruction is assigned to the variable and referenced from error_patterns and binary_list.

-Lowercase letters a through g represent expressions, h through n represent factors such as constants, and o through z represent symbols.
+Lowercase letters a through g represent expressions, h through n represent factors, and o through z represent symbols.
 All unassigned variables have an initial value of 0.

-From the assembly line, both upper and lower case letters are accepted as the same.
+From the assembly line, upper and lower case letters are accepted as the same, except for labels and section names.

 A special variable is '$$', which represents the current location counter.